Tri-county area reports 379 new cases of COVID-19 Tuesday

 WATERTOWN — The tri-county area reported a combined 379 new cases of COVID-19 Tuesday.

-No new deaths were reported in Jefferon, Lewis or St. Lawrence counties.
+No new deaths were reported in Jefferson, Lewis or St. Lawrence counties.

 St. Lawrence County reported 213 new virus cases, bringing its total number of positive cases since the onset of the pandemic to 24,977.
 There are 34 people hospitalized due to the virus, the same as Monday.
 There have been 166 deaths attributed to COVID-19 in the county.